AERodgers/Praat-Scripts/archive/README.md

 programming after a 25-year hiatus.

-Elements of the scripts such as ```@edit_textgtrids``` and ```@fix_pitch``` are better maintained in the main folder of my Praat=Scripts Github.
+Elements of the scripts such as ```@edit_textgtrids``` and ```@fix_pitch``` are better maintained in the main folder of my Praat-Scripts Github.